whennemuth/kuali-cloudformation/kuali_rds/migration/sct/README.md

        `Filename: 13.create.remaining.users.sql`

+       There may be some roles or targets of role grants for administrators that either cannot be created by the schema conversion tool or that simply don't exist anymore in the source database (but the grants remained).
+Below are those found for the staging conversion, which needed to be located in `13.create.remaining.users.sql` and commented out in order to avoid errors (The same or similar removals may need to be done for other environments when converted - you may not be able to identify them until running the sql and encountering the error, in which case, fix and rerun):

+       ```
+       GRANT DELETE_CATALOG_ROLE TO BGIVEN
+       /
+       GRANT DELETE_CATALOG_ROLE TO GSHOCK
+       /
+       GRANT EXECUTE ON SYS.SYS_PLSQL_DA3FBA35_644_1 TO DBYAM WITH GRANT OPTION
+       /
+       GRANT EXECUTE ON SYS.TARGETDBDIR TO DBYAM WITH GRANT OPTION
+       /
+       GRANT READ ON SYS.TARGETDBDIR TO DBYAM WITH GRANT OPTION
+       /
+       GRANT WRITE ON SYS.TARGETDBDIR TO DBYAM WITH GRANT OPTION
+       /
+       ```

 14. #### Clean up the generated SQL:

     The SQL that was generated will cause errors if run as is.
 The issues are as follows: